openmobilityfoundation/mobility-data-specification/provider/README.md

 ### GBFS

 All MDS compatible `provider` APIs must expose a public [GBFS](https://github.com/NABSA/gbfs) feed as well.
-Given that GBFS hasn't fully [evolved to support dockless mobility](https://github.com/NABSA/gbfs/pull/92) yet, we follow the current guidelines in making bike information avaliable to the public.

-* `gbfs.json` is always required and must contain a `feeds` property that lists all published feeds
-* `system_information.json` is always required
-* `free_bike_status.json` is required for MDS
-* `station_information.json` and `station_status.json` don't apply for MDS
+Compatibility with [GBFS 2.0](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md) or greater is advised due to privacy concerns and support for micromobility.

 ### Events